John Hansen (footballer, born 1924): Professional career

 Hansen was almost hired by Italian club A.C.
-Torino, but arch rival Turin club Juventus F.C. eventually secured Hansen's signature.
+Torino, but arch rival Turin club Juventus FC eventually secured Hansen's signature.
 BK Frem's president got a call from a director at Nordisk FIAT Copenhagen, referred by FIAT and Juventus owner Gianni Agnelli, who desperately wanted him to sign Hansen for his club.
 As Hansen was an amateur, he was free to move and promptly signed a three-year contract with Juventus on 16 November 1948 for DKK111,111.11 ($23,500).
 He was given the number 10 shirt, and made his debut three days later against A.S.
 Bari.
 Hansen's first season did not start well for a tall and strong man not used to work on defense, and after 12 games the Italy national team coach was called just to verify that he was the same player who had scored the four goals against them at the Olympics.
 Hansen ended his first season with 15 goals in 24 games.

 In his second season, Jesse Carver replaced fellow Englishman William Chalmers as head coach of Juventus, and a less rigid and physically demanding training schedule paid off for Hansen.
 In the 1949–50 Juventus team, Hansen had an irreplaceable partner in another Danish player from the 1948 Olympics team, Karl Aage Præst.
 Præst was a left winger with electric dribbling skills who scattered opponents through the field and produced precise crosses to Hansen, who netted them thanks to his violent and precise header.
 Juventus won the 1949–50 Serie A championship with Hansen scoring 28 goals in 37 games.